thestormforge/optimize-controller/docs/parameters.md

 *Note:* Some fields in Kubernetes objects, like [CPU Request](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/#meaning-of-cpu), allow their value to be specified using decimal numbers like `0.1` or as an integer with an attached unit, like `100m` ("one hundred millicpus").
 Because Red Sky Ops only tunes integer numbers, you must use the latter format.
 See [Using Parameters](#using-parameters).

-### Categorical
+### String Parameters

-Categorical parameters specify a finite list of acceptable values, where each value is a string.
+String parameters specify a finite list of acceptable values, where each value is a string.
 For example, a parameter for tuning the garbage collection algorithm on a Java application might be defined like:

 ```yaml
   parameters: